jak9527/RIT-Mock-EStore/docs/DesignDoc.md

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._
+Epic: Shopping Cart
+Epic: Purchase Product
+Epic: Basic Frontend
+User Authentication
+Admin Authentication
+Epic: Inventory Management
+Product List
+User Checkout

 ### Enhancements
 > _**[Sprint 4]** Describe what enhancements you have implemented for the project._
+Our two enhancements were the use of a database, and the inclusion of an auction house.

+# Auction House
+The auction house lists one product that is up for auction.
+The admin can decide the product to list, the starting bid, and the date and time at which the auction should end.
+After the auction is saved, it immediately begins.
+The admin cannot change any attributes of an auction after it begins to ensure fairness to end users.
+If the admin could suddenly just remove a bid from the item, or change the end time, that would be very unfair.
+The admin can delete an auction.
+Users can see the item for auction, an image of it, the current top bid and top bidder, as well as a countdown to the end time of the auction.
+Users can place bids, and if their bid is higher than the current leading bid, their bid will become the leading bid, and they will be the leading bidder.
+Otherwise, their bid will not be placed.
+After the defined end date and time has passed, no more bids can be placed.
+Upon viewing a completed auction, a user will see the top bidder listed as the user.
+If a user stays on the page from before it ended, the page will not allow them to place a bid, and upon trying to, the page will update.

+# Mongo Database
+Our project used a database to store some of the necessary data.
+At the moment, it currently stores all user data.
+It is hosted on MongoDB Atlas, a cloud based implementation of MongoDB.
+It is accessed using a DBDao, which conforms to the UserDao.
+Previously, the project used a File based implementation of the UserDao, but the use of an interface made the switch as painless as possible.
+The use of a database abstracts away some of the storage, and allows parts of the site to operate without the need to store information locally on the client machine.

 ## Application Domain